-Initially, your equipment design is largely dependent on your required production rate, product sizes, printing requirements, and packaging formats.
-These factors - along with your controls, inspections, data collection, and automation requirements - will give you an idea of the machine standards required as well as the speed and capability of those machines.
+Initially, your equipment design is largely dependent on your required production rate, product sizes, and label formats.
+These factors - along with your controls and automation requirements - will give you/your integrator an idea of the machine standards required as well as the speed and capability of those machines.

-Additionally, you'll want to carefully consider your health, safety, and environmental requirements.
+Additionally, you'll want to carefully consider your safety and environmental requirements.
 Failure to address these requirements can result in major fines down the road, so it's critical that you discuss them with your labeling equipment supplier during the design phase or sooner.

-Commissioning, Certifications, and Acceptance Testing
+Permits, Certifications, and Acceptance Testing